TarsCloud/K8STARS/README.md

      ```cd examples/simple &amp;&amp; kubectl apply -f  simpleserver.yaml```

      Example description:
-     -The image is created by the `examples / simple / dockerfile` file, and the basic image is created by `cmd/tarscli/dockerfile`
+     - The image is created by the `examples / simple / dockerfile` file, and the basic image is created by `cmd/tarscli/dockerfile`
      - start.sh: `tarscli genconf` in is used to generate the tars service startup configuration
      - server_ meta.yaml The file is used to configure the metadata of the service.
 For field information, please refer to `app/genconf/config.go` structure  `ServerConf` .
 Endpoint defaults to `tcp -h ${local_ip} -p ${random_port}` , supports automatic filling of IP and random ports.
      -ased on Golang HelloWorld program TestApp.HelloGo